Multi-strange and charmed hadrons: A novel probe for the QCD equation of state at high baryon densities: Results

 \subsection{Discussion}

-Even though we have clearly demonstrated that the $\alpha$ parameter can be a sensitive probe of the equation of state at different beam energies, it also became clear that the EoS cannot be the only factor in determining $\alpha$.
-This is especially obvious in the case of the $\Xi$ baryon where neither EoS, in connection with UrQMD v4.0 is able to describe the preliminary STAR data.
+Even though we have clearly demonstrated that the $\alpha$ parameter can be a sensitive probe of the equation of state at different beam energies, it also became clear that the equation of state cannot be the only factor in determining $\alpha$.
+This is especially obvious in the case of the $\Xi$ baryon where neither equation of state, in connection with UrQMD v4.0 is able to describe the preliminary STAR data.
 It is therefore worthwhile to systematically investigate the other inputs of the model which may influence the parameter.
 In the following, we will compare five different scenarios for which we extracted $\alpha$ for the $\Xi$ at a beam energy of $\sqrt{s_{\mathrm{NN}}}=3.5$ GeV.
 The results for these 5 scenarios are shown in figure \ref{fig:scenarios}.

 \begin{enumerate} \item Scenario I: This is the standard version of UrQMD v4.0 with the CMF equation of state.
 It includes production of the $\Xi-$baryon either via resonance excitation and decay or color string decay as discussed in section \ref{production}.
 We only allow for meson-baryon strangeness exchange reactions as shown in \cite{Graef:2014mra}. \item Scenario II: Here, a new scattering process, the baryon-baryon strangeness exchange is included.
 This process allows for the exchange of a strange quark between the $\Xi$ and nucleon, e.g. $\Xi + N \leftrightarrow Y +Y$.
 The cross section for this process is not well known and therefore this process is not switched on per default in UrQMD.
 In this scenario, we use the cross section as described in \cite{Graef:2014mra}.
 The effect of the process in this scenario will be either the reduction of the overall $\Xi$ yield in a case where the elementary production is large or the increase of the $\Xi$ multiplicity if the elementary production is small.
 Both effects may lead to an increase in $\alpha$. \item Scenario III: In this scenario only the production cross section of the $\Xi$ via the excitation of a baryonic resonance is reduced and the string excitation is the dominant channel.
 No $\Xi + N \leftrightarrow Y +Y$ exchange is allowed.
 Again, this leads to an increase in the $\alpha$ value as the other available meson-baryon strangeness exchange reactions now lead to an increase of the $\Xi$ in central collisions with respect to the overall reduced direct production cross section. \item Scenario IV: Combining II and III, this scenario starts with a decreased overall cross section but allowing meson + baryon as well as baryon + baryon strangeness exchange reactions.
 This means that an even larger amount of $\Xi$ is produced in secondary exchange reactions and thus the sensitivity on the density of the created system increases. \item Scenario V: This final case is similar to IV but is simulated in the cascade mode, i.e. with a much softer equation of state.
 The difference between IV and V shows again the small effect of the equation of state as compared to the other factors. \end{enumerate}